EmilioOlivastri/IPC/README.md

 1. Select your favorite dataset pose graph optimization from [here](https://lucacarlone.mit.edu/datasets/).
 The dataset has to be in g2o format, some of them may need conversion.

+2. Generate the ground truth file from that dataset using [SE-Sync](https://github.com/david-m-rosen/SE-Sync).
+Generate in such a way that the output is a text file that lists the poses of the trajectory in the following format (x, y, theta)

-2. Spoil the dataset of your choice with the desired number of outliers using:
+3. Spoil the dataset of your choice with the desired number of outliers using:
 ```
 python3 scripts/generateDataset.py -i /path/to/clean/g2o_file -n n_outliers
 ```
 > > The original version of this script is from the [vertigo](https://github.com/OpenSLAM-org/openslam_vertigo/blob/master/datasets/generateDataset.py) package.

-3. Adjust the config file based on the examples of the cfg folder.
+4. Adjust the config file based on the examples of the cfg folder.

 ```
 canonic_inliers : 1614 <- Number of correct loop closures;